BradleyCodeU/bradleycodeu.github.io/_apcsp/py/111PyValidNumber.md

   - else
     - create a popup that says "Not a valid number"

-Finally, your Python Tkinter app MUST have:
-- a Label that says "What year were you born?"
-OR whatever question you choose earlier
+## Finally, change the Label on the Python Tkinter app so that it says "What year were you born?"
+OR whatever question you choose earlier.
-- a variable named numberEntry that is assigned an Entry for user input (this was in the starter code)
-- a Button with the text "Submit" that runs a function called buttonPress